OCA/operating-unit/account_operating_unit/README.rst

 ===============================

 This module introduces the following features:

 * Adds the Operating Unit (OU) to the account move line.

 * Defines if the Operating Units are self-balanced and Inter-Operating Unit clearing account at company level.

 * Journal entry with lines in different Operating Units are checked based on the "self-balanced" set up in OU.

   At the time of posting the journal entry, the corresponding lines in the Inter-Operating Unit clearing account are automatically created, making each OU self-balanced.

 * The account financial reports include the option to filter by OU.

-* Adds the Operating Unit (OU) to the invoice
+* Adds the Operating Unit (OU) to the invoice.

 * Implements security rules in the invoice based on OU.

 Installation